viodotcom/ppca_rs/readme.md

 This project implements a PPCA model implemented in Rust for Python using `pyO3` and `maturin`.

+## Why use PPCA?

+Glad you asked!

+* The PPCA is a simples extension of the PCA (principal component analysis), but can be overall more robust to train.
+* The PPCA is a _proper statistical model_.
+It doesn't spit out only the mean.
+You get standard deviations, covariances, and all the goodies that come from thre realm of probability and statistics.
+* The PPCA model can handle _missing values_.
+If there is data missing from your dataset, it can extrapolate it with reasonable values and even give you a confidence interval.
+* The training converges quickly and will always tend to a global maxima.
+No metaparameters to dabble with and no local maxima.

+## Why use `ppca-rs`?

+That's an easy one!

+* It's written in Rust, with only a bit of Python glue on top.
+You can expect a performance in the same leage as of C code.
+* It uses `rayon` to paralellize computations evenly across as many CPUs as you have.
+* It also uses fancy Linear Algebra Trickery Technology to reduce computational complexity in key bottlenecks.
+* Battle-tested at FindHotel with some ridiculously huge datasets.

 ## Installing

 This package is available in PyPI!